 She asked a series of questions in relation to habitats and ecosystem based on the song.
-Ms Adamu was very happy about the enthusiasm with which the students participated in the lesson.
-"It was an interesting lesson for me and my students".
-The students left the class singing the song about habitat.
+Ms Adamu was very happy about the enthusiasm with which the pupils participated in the lesson.
+"It was an interesting lesson for me and my pupils".
+The pupils left the class singing the song about habitat.

-Using the 'Habitat' Song in College
+Using the 'Habitat' Song in School

-Together with tutor colleagues, discuss Ms Adamu's lesson.
-Prepare to take a lesson with your student teachers using song.
+Together with student teacher colleagues, discuss Ms Adamu's lesson.
+Prepare to take a lesson with your pupils using song.
 Use the activity plan in the appendix to help you.

-Together with tutor colleagues, identify songs that are appropriate for the teaching of the concept 'ecosystem' to your student teachers.
-This topic is in the DBE programme, at Unit 4 of Year 1, Semester 4.
+Together with student teacher colleagues, identify songs that are appropriate for the teaching of the concept 'ecosystem' to your pupils.
 Follow these steps:

 - Identify one of your favourite songs.
 Can you find a song, which might be appropriate for learning about the ecosystem? - Use some illustrations of the environment as stimuli for creating the lyrics for a song about an aspect of the ecosystem.
 If necessary, you can use the song that Ms Adamu used. - You may not be a confident singer yourself.
 However, one or two of your colleagues may be good singers.
-Also, identify students who can help you.
+Also, identify pupils who can help you.

-With your tutor colleagues, consider these five questions that can motivate the student teachers to sing a song:
+With your student teacher colleagues, consider these five questions that can motivate the pupils to sing a song: